“THE ONLY WAY TO KNOW HOW THE BREAD YOU ARE BUYING HAS BEEN MADE IS TO BUY FROM A BAKER WHO CAN TELL YOU”

 Go to Olivier’s Bakery, Bread Ahead Bakery, Karaway Bakery, The Flour Station and others and they will be happy to talk to you about the quality and provenance of their stoneground flour, the lengthy fermentation and rising time, the hands-on people skills that go into making their bread.
 Heck, at Bread Ahead you can press you nose up against the bakery windows and see that skill in action.

-Bread Ahead’s small sourdough is my loaf of choice for this recipe of chargrilled vegetables, burrata, capers and fresh herbs encased in bread.
-Even greater skill and time go into a ‘proper’ sourdough loaf than into a plain yeasted one—the sourdough starter needs to be fed and ripened, fermentation time is longer.
+A small sourdough is my loaf of choice for this recipe of chargrilled vegetables, burrata, capers and fresh herbs encased in bread.
+Even greater skill and time go into a ‘proper’ sourdough loaf than into a plain yeasted one – the sourdough starter needs to be fed and ripened, fermentation time is longer.
 Hence those inverted commas around proper just now.
 Not all sourdough loaves are what they seem.
-For the same reasons of mass-production and cost of production, some loaves that call themselves sourdough are a yeasted loaf that just has some dried sourdough starter added for a misleading tang.
+For the same reasons of mass-production and cost of production, some loaves that call themselves sourdough can sometimes be a yeasted loaf that just has some dried sourdough starter added for a misleading tang.